A microschool is an independent learning institution

 Wait...is that it?

 Of course not.
 This page focuses intentionally on the big picture.
 There are countless details that go in to running a successful microschool, many of which you'll want to figure out for yourself.
-But we do offer comprehensive support, right here on this website, and through our personal mentor program, to get your school running full tilt.
-Browse the knowledge base, or join the movement to begin your journey.
+But we do offer comprehensive support, right here on this website.
+We also recommend you check out the educator resources on KaiPod's website.
+And if you want even more personal support and structure on your journey to launching a microschool, check out the Catalyst program.
+And of course, join the movement to begin your journey.